 Average Per-Credit-Hour Tuition

-Depending on the school, costs can vary; as an example of the range, one school might charge $400 per credit hour, while another school might cost over $1,000 per credit hour.
+Depending on the school, costs can vary; as an example of the range, one school might charge $400 per credit hour, while another school might cost over $2,000 per credit hour.
 Sometimes, schools charge part-time students more than full-time students over the course of the program.
-For example, Washington State University charges a flat rate for full-time students who take between 10 and 18 credits, as well as a per-credit tuition cost for students taking less than 10 credits.
+For example, one public school in Washington charges a flat rate for full-time students who take between 10 and 18 credits, as well as a per-credit tuition cost for students taking less than 10 credits.
 It works out to be less expensive in the long run for students to take on a full course load and pay the flat rate than to take courses more slowly and pay the part-time tuition rate per term.

 However, there are also schools where it actually costs more to take more credits.
-For the fall 2016 and spring 2017 terms, Penn State World Campus charges $1,185 per credit.
-An additional fee of $252 is added for students completing 9 or more credits, $189 for students taking 5 to 9 credits, and $86 for students who are taking fewer than 5 credits in a single semester.
+For the fall 2018 and spring 2019 terms, one online school charged over $1,100 per credit.
+An additional fee of more than $250 is added for students completing 9 or more credits, nearly $200 is added for students taking 5 to 9 credits, and close to $90 for students who are taking fewer than 5 credits in a single semester.

 Average Per-Term Program Tuition

 Another way that schools calculate costs per term is to bundle the entire program into one lump sum.
-For example, the complete tuition for the online MBA program at the W.P.
-Carey School of Business at Arizona State University will be a fixed price ranging from $56,700-$65,600 for the class of 2018.
+For example, the complete tuition for the online MBA program at one Arizona school is a fixed price ranging from $56,700-$65,600 for the class of 2018.
 However, the school also posts a disclaimer that the tuition price represents what is currently approved and reserves the right to change those costs to currently enrolled and incoming students.

-Application fees are universal and nonrefundable; Penn State World Campus, for example, charges $65.
+Application fees are universal and nonrefundable; most fall in the $65 range.
 These expenses do not guarantee admission to a program.
 A few schools also charge a program deposit fee to reserve a place in the program once an applicant is admitted.
-Deposit amounts vary by school and may be considered as tuition; Arizona State University charges a non-refundable $500 deposit as of 2017, for example.
+Deposit amounts vary by school and may be considered as tuition; the Arizona school from our previous example charges a non-refundable $500 deposit as of 2017, for instance.

-Tuition costs do not make up the sum of expenses involved with pursuing an MBA through the Internet.
+Tuition costs alone are not the only expenses involved with pursuing an online MBA.
 Other costs include the cost of books and course materials.
 For online programs that include a residency period where students must be on campus, students are expected to pay for their own travel expenses, as well as room and board accommodations.